Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Tutorial.rst

 .. note::

-  For the sake of performance, it's important to understand that a larger Verlet radius means less frequent updating of interaction lists, but more frequent updating of interaction lists.
+  For the sake of performance, it's important to understand that a larger Verlet radius means less frequent updating of interaction lists but more frequent updating of interaction lists.
 It's very important to find a good trade-off between these two factors.

 Step one is the `generator.msp` file.
 To run the simulation, use the following command.